 N o | O r d i n a r y | E x p e r i e n c e

-No Ordinary Experience is a consultancy and producer working across the Arts and Charity sector.
+No Ordinary Experience works across the Arts and Charity sector to create participatory projects, be they in large festivals, within organisations or in community halls.
 Clients include Punchdrunk, Save the Children, the Barbican Centre, Greater London Authority, The British Science Association and Rambert Dance Studios.
 NOE makes creative work, helps organisations in new ways of thinking, delivers new projects and works across the charity sector to spark change.

 Widening access to creativity for all: NOE removes barriers to ensure more people can be part of projects, conversations and experiences